 INSURANCE INDUSTRY AT A GLANCE

-- The U.S. insurance industry’s net premiums written totaled $1.1 trillion in 2014, with premiums recorded by life/health (L/H) insurers accounting for 56 percent and premiums by property/casualty (P/C) insurers accounting for 44 percent, according to SNL Financial.
+- The U.S. insurance industry’s net premiums written totaled $1.2 trillion in 2015, with premiums recorded by life/health (L/H) insurers accounting for 55 percent and premiums by property/casualty (P/C) insurers accounting for 45 percent, according to S&P Global Market Intelligence.

 - Health insurance is generally considered separate.
 The sector includes private health insurance companies as well as government programs.
 P/C and L/H insurers also write some health insurance.